-The mobile crusher will relocate to RL555 early in the Year and operate there for the remainder of the year.
+The mobile crusher will remain on the RL555 and operate there for the remainder of the year.

-The Southern western overburden emplacement (Modification 5) activities will begin early in the year and continue throughout the 2022 reporting period.
+The Southern western overburden emplacement (Modification 5) activities will continue throughout the 2023 reporting period.

 4.3 PRODUCTION, SALES AND TRANSPORT LAST 12 MONTHS